kieranpotts/dotfiles/docs/features/tools/wt.md

 }
 ```

-Because the default tabs and panes I have vary from project to project, I tend to use different [command line arguments](https://learn.microsoft.com/en-us/windows/terminal/command-line-arguments) on different machines.
-For this reason I prefer to create a `.bat` file for starting up Windows Terminal with my machine-specific defaults.
+Because the default tabs and panes I have vary from project to project, I tend to use different [command line arguments](https://learn.microsoft.com/en-us/windows/terminal/command-line-arguments) to start Windows Terminal on different machines.
+For this reason I prefer to create a `.bat` file for starting up Windows Terminal.
 Example:

 ```bat
 start "Windows Terminal" "C:\Program Files\WindowsApps\...\wt.exe" --profile "Git Bash" --title "Personal" -d "C:\dev\personal"; new-tab --profile "Git Bash" --title "Work" -d "C:\dev\work"; focus-tab -t 1
 ```

-Alternatively, you could bind the `wt` startup command to a hotkey using [AutoHotkey](https://www.autohotkey.com/) or just create a Windows shortcut and pin it to your desktop or taskbar.
+Alternatively, you could bind the `wt` command to a hotkey using [AutoHotkey](https://www.autohotkey.com/), or just create a Windows shortcut and pin it to your desktop or taskbar.